 Lead Clinical Therapist

 Laura Fox is the Lead Clinical Therapist for the Grayson County Children’s Advocacy Center.
 She is responsible for providing evidence based, trauma focused therapy to children and their non offending caregivers as well as providing supervision and guidance to clinical therapists at the Grayson County CAC.
 Laura holds a Master of Education in Counseling from the University of North Texas Counselor Education Program, a program ranked number one in Texas and among the top fifteen in the nation.
 Laura has over ten years of experience seeing adults, teens, tweens and children.
 She specializes in treating trauma and holds national certifications in Trauma Focused Cognitive Behavioral Therapy (TF-CBT) and Cognitive Processing Therapy (CPT).
-She holds nearly eight hundred continuing education unit hours on topics relating to children, adolescents, adults, and families.
+She holds over eight hundred continuing education unit hours on topics relating to children, adolescents, adults, and families.
 In her free time Laura enjoys spending time with her husband and children.